Design & Production Courses

 DEP 6320

-Prototypical Project Management A
+Prototypical Project Management A2 credits

 This course introduces project management fundamentals including managing Budget, Scope and Schedule for Animatronics.
 Design and fabrication of Animatronics involves creating a “living” 3D element, which generally involves creative invention, prototyping and complex manufacturing.